 Were they ashamed when they committed abomination?
 No, they were not at all ashamed; they did not know how to blush.
 Therefore they shall fall among the fallen; when I punish them, they shall be overthrown, says the Lord.(Jeremiah 8:12, ESV)

 Lord, keep us from the callous brazenness of rebellion and debauchery.

 “The harvest is past, the summer is ended, and we are not saved.”
 For the wound of the daughter of my people is my heart wounded; I mourn, and dismay has taken hold on me.
 Is there no balm in Gilead?
 Is there no physician there?
 Why then has the health of the daughter of my people not been restored?(Jeremiah 8:20–22, ESV)

-We should mourn for the lost like Jeremiah and for the wayward church, thank God that Jesus is the balm in Gilead
+Like Jeremiah, we should mourn for the lost and for the wayward church.
+Thank God that Jesus is the balm in Gilead.

 May truth and justice reign

 They bend their tongue like a bow; falsehood and not truth has grown strong in the land; for they proceed from evil to evil, and they do not know me, declares the Lord.(Jeremiah 9:3, ESV)

 In some ways this sounds like our country too, so we need God’s mercy over every nation where falsehood has taken hold in the government.
 Pray that truth and justice will reign.